ik6cgsg/3-Days-of-Vanished-Realm/README.md

 # 3-Days-of-Vanished-Realm
 Interactive VR game for mobile phones (Android/iOS).
-Full immersion in the world of quest adventures, for the age of 6+.
+Full immersion in the world of quest adventures.
 Everyone will have to strain their brains.

 Interactive VR game for mobile phones, Android and iOS systems.
 Full immersion in the world of quest adventures, for the age of 6+.
 Everyone will have to strain their brains.